COVID-19 Resource Page

 The interaction between fecal bacteria and the SARS-CoV-2 suggests a ‘bacteriophage-like’ behavior of SARS-CoV-2.

-Delta variant of the SARS-CoV-2 remained viable and infectious for up to five days in environmental biofilms, increasing their volumes
+Delta variant of the SARS-CoV-2 increased the volumes of environmental biofilms and remained viable for up to five days

 The virus was viable for up to five days with and without an environmental biofilm on all surfaces tested.
-The incubation with SARS-CoV-2 Delta variant increased the biovolume of all three biofilms.
+The SARS-CoV-2 viability was highly correlated with the microorganisms forming the biofilms.

-SARS-CoV-2 spike protein is electrically conductive, it reacts with gold and silicon electrodes and denatures.
+SARS-CoV-2 S1 protein is electrically conductive and reacts with gold, silicon, copper, and platinum electrodes and denatures.
 A method of coronavirus deactivation?

 These findings provide new opportunities for developing coronavirus-capturing materials that are capable of irreversibly trapping the virus via strong covalent bonds.